IcedFrisby/IcedFrisby/API.md

 ### not()

-Negates an expect, inverting the logic to expect the opposite, e.g. JSON doesn't match.
+Negates all `expectJSON`, `expectJSONTypes`, `expectContainsJSON` and `expectJSONLength` expects in this test, inverting the logic to expect the opposite, e.g. JSON doesn't contain this.

 ```javascript
 frisby.create('Check deleted item no longer exists')